Forgotten and abandoned places, refound

 By Namibia specialist Anthony

 It’s not every day you see a bath tub lying abandoned in sand drifts.
 But, venture 15 minutes outside the town of rainfall in southern Namibia and you’ll come across Kolmanskop.
-Here, whole mansions and their aging contents stand derelict.
+Here, whole mansions and their ageing contents stand derelict.
 The Namib Desert’s shifting sands are gradually swallowing their peeling walls and hollowed windows.

 Exploring with a guide, I discovered that, during the early 20th century, Kolmanskop was a thriving town of wealthy German diamond-mining pioneers.
 They built their Edwardian mansions in a German style, and the town had its own hospital, school, casino and power station.